Cooking for Family and Friends, Monday Morning Cooking Club Style

 - Note: To make fresh breadcrumbs, removed the crusts from good-quality white bread or sourdough and process until fine crumbs are formed.

-Let’s Lunch (#LetsLunch) is a twitter-based virtual lunch club where anyone interested can join this monthly ‘lunch date’.
+This post was originally written as part of Let’s Lunch (#LetsLunch), a twitter-based virtual lunch club where anyone interested can join this monthly ‘lunch date’.
 A topic is posted at the beginning of the month, everyone now takes it in turns, and all posts are made on the same day by this random but lovely group of food bloggers, writers and people who just love cooking from all around the world.
 Anyone can join at any time – just join us on twitter by searching and adding the hashtag #LetsLunch.
 And check out the others’ posts – they are wonderful!
+This month’s topic was food for sharing with friends and family in honour of the launch of our first book in the USA in September 2013.

 Eleanor’s Surf and Turf at Wok Star